Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Local Wine & Apéro

-Toulouse is surrounded by lesser-known but excellent wine regions like Fronton, Gaillac, and Cahors.
-Many wine bars offer verres de dégustation (tasting glasses) so you can sample before committing.
+Toulouse is surrounded by lesser-known but excellent wine regions, such as Fronton, Gaillac, and Cahors.
+Many bars offer verres de dégustation (tasting glasses) so you can sample a few before choosing your favorite.

 Pair it with olives, duck rillettes, or a little saucisson.

-⭐ Toulouse is a city with a delicious culinary scene, perfect for anyone wanting to savor Southwest French cuisine.
+⭐ Toulouse is a city with a delicious culinary scene, perfect for those who want to savor the cuisine of southwestern France.
 But if you’re traveling with kids, finding comfortable and family-friendly restaurants can make all the difference. 👉 The food in Toulouse is amazing, and if you are with children, these tips for families in restaurants in France will come in handy.

 Outdoor Fun and River Walks

-Toulouse isn’t just about churches and cassoulet—it’s also a city made for being outside.
-With mild weather most of the year, tree-lined quays, riverside paths, and urban parks, there’s no shortage of relaxing, open-air activities in Toulouse.
+Toulouse isn’t just about churches and cassoulet, it’s also a city made for enjoying the outdoors.
+With mild weather most of the year, tree-lined paths, riverside trails, and urban parks, there’s no shortage of ways to relax under the Toulouse sky.

 Colorful chairs in front of the river, one of the best ways to enjoy what to see in Toulouse at your leisure